Loading lesson…

 The big idea: smarter students might partially teach themselves from weaker teachers.
 That is encouraging but far from sufficient for the real superhuman case.

-What is the core idea behind "Weak-to-Strong Generalization"?
+What is the main idea of "Weak-to-Strong Generalization"?